UMainedynamics/SeidarT_Legacy/docsrc/index.rst

 | **Multi-layer Fortran-based geophysical wave modeling**
 | *by Steven Bernsen and Christopher Gerbi*

-.. only:: comment

-    the following are definitions for raw html to insert in | substitution-tags |
+.. the following are definitions for raw html to insert in | substitution-tags |

 .. |github| raw:: html